ropensci/clifro/cran-comments.md

 ## Downstream dependencies
 I have also run R CMD CHECK on macleish, the only downstream dependency of clifro, without any problems.

+## Resubmission
+This is a resubmission.
+In this version I have:

+* Included a link to the CliFlo web portal in the Description field in DESCRIPTION.